dogtagpki/pki/docs/manuals/man5/pki_default.cfg.5.md

 Subject DN for the certificate.
 The subject DN for the SSL Server certificate must include CN=*hostname*.

+All system certs can be configured to request the PSS variant of rsa signing algorithms (when applicable).

+**pki_use_pss_rsa_signing_algorithm**

+Set this to True if algs such as SHA256withRSA/PSS for each subsystem signing algorithm is desired.
+The default is false.
+If set only, this setting will cause all other signing algorithm values to be promoted to <alg>/PSS.

+Ex: (SHA256withRSA/PSS)

+If this setting is not set, the standard default algorithms will continue to be used, without PSS support..
+If higher than 256 support is desired, each algorithm must be set explicitly, example:

+pki_ca_signing_key_algorithm=SHA512withRSA/PSS
+...

 ### ADMIN USER PARAMETERS

 **pkispawn** creates a bootstrap administrative user that is a member of all the necessary groups